vanderschaarlab/SynthCraft/pypi.md

 <!-- exclude_docs -->
 The best way to get started with CliMB is to follow the [**🚀 Quickstart Guide**](https://climb-ai.readthedocs.io/en/latest/quickstart.html) in the documentation.

+### Troubleshooting and getting help

-If you encounter errors or problems when running CliMB for the first time, please check out the [🛠️ Troubleshooting](https://climb-ai.readthedocs.io/en/latest/troubleshooting.html) section, as it has the resoulutions steps for some common intallation and set up problems.
-For any other problems, please submit a GitHub issue [here](https://github.com/vanderschaarlab/climb/issues), or ask us on [Slack](https://join.slack.com/t/vanderschaarlab/shared_invite/zt-1u2rmhw06-sHS5nQDMN3Ka2Zer6sAU6Q).
+If you encounter errors or problems when running CliMB for the first time, please check out the [🛠️ Troubleshooting](https://climb-ai.readthedocs.io/en/latest/troubleshooting.html) section, as it has the resolution steps for some common installation and set up problems.
+For any other problems, please submit a GitHub issue [here](https://github.com/vanderschaarlab/climb/issues), or ask us on [Slack](https://join.slack.com/t/vanderschaarlab/shared_invite/zt-1u2rmhw06-sHS5nQDMN3Ka2Zer6sAU6Q), `#climb` channel.
 <!-- exclude_docs_end -->
 <!-- include_docs
 The best way to get started with CliMB is to follow the [**🚀 Quickstart Guide**](quickstart.md) in the documentation.

-If you encounter errors or problems when running CliMB for the first time, please check out the [🛠️ Troubleshooting](troubleshooting.md) section, as it has the resoulutions steps for some common intallation and set up problems.
+If you encounter errors or problems when running CliMB for the first time, please check out the [🛠️ Troubleshooting](troubleshooting.md) section, as it has the resolution steps for some common installation and set up problems.
 For any other problems, please submit a GitHub issue [here](https://github.com/vanderschaarlab/climb/issues), or ask us on [Slack](https://join.slack.com/t/vanderschaarlab/shared_invite/zt-1u2rmhw06-sHS5nQDMN3Ka2Zer6sAU6Q). include_docs_end -->